Nolan Gorman Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to pace MLB.
+- The Twins pitching staff is first in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins' 3.85 team ERA ranks fifth among all MLB pitching staffs.
+- The Twins have a 3.88 team ERA that ranks eighth across all MLB pitching staffs.

-- The righty last appeared on Wednesday, July 26 against the Seattle Mariners, when he threw 3 2/3 innings, allowing four earned runs while giving up seven hits.
+- His last time out was on Saturday against the Kansas City Royals, when the righty went six innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.